stncil/Inverse-Wave-Equation/README.md

 # Inverse-Wave-Equation

 ## Research Methodology:
-In this paper, I propose an image generative model by reversing the wave equation.
+In this work, I propose an image generative model by reversing the wave equation.
 I am investigating this because the previous works stated above show a very clear trend that physics based equations have a promising generative modeling counterpart.
 First, a general solution to the wave equation is of the following form: